European-Unified-ID/EUID-docs/docs/sdks/client-side-identity.md

 ## API Reference

 :::info
 All interactions with the EUID SDK for JavaScript are done through the global `__euid` object, which is an instance of the `EUID` class.
-All of the following JavaScript functions are members of the `EUID` class.
+All of the following JavaScript functions are members of the `EUID` class:
 :::

 - [constructor()](#constructor)